Close

 By Yiannis Kotoulas Deputy Editor at Insurance Times, Steve Collinson Chief Human Resources Officer at Zurich, Simon Cooper-Williams Managing Director of International Portfolio Analytics at Markel, Jackie Girow Executive Director at LIIBA

-This session offers talent leaders fresh perspectives on building inclusive environments that unlock diverse strengths, foster innovation, and reflect the full breadth of society helping shape teams that are both equitable and successful.
+This session offers talent leaders fresh perspectives on building inclusive environments that unlock diverse strengths, foster innovation and reflect the full breadth of society, helping shape teams that are both equitable and successful.

 DEI

-• Katie ScottJacob DiggleLaura Griffiths
+• Katie ScottBamishe AlaoJacob DiggleLaura GriffithsWilliam Macdonald

 15:00 - 16:00

-Falls under the 'reputation' challenge - this session focuses on how the industry can appear more attractive to school leavers, university graduates and all young people entering the working world
+This session focuses on how the industry can appear more attractive to school leavers, university graduates and all young people entering the working world

 Reputation